FlvLujU/Zepp-Os-School-Calendar-ZosV3/README.md

 # ZeppOS-School Calendar
-## Wanna use my app on your own App?
+## Wanna use my app on your own App or WatchFace?

 #### Here you have how to do it: